sap-tutorials/Tutorials/tutorials/s4sdkjs-odata-service-cloud-foundry/s4sdkjs-odata-service-cloud-foundry.md

 Initially, the app only contains the `index` and `hello-world` routes.
 We will add another route for `business-parters` that will simply list all available business partners.

-First, create a new file `business-partner-route` in the `src/` directory and add an implementation for this route, like so:
+First, create a new file `business-partner-route.js` in the `src/` directory and add an implementation for this route, like so:

 ```JavaScript
 function businessPartners(req, res) {